 Parameters:

-initial and final: Pointers to the start and end of the buffers where the output is going to be written.
+Pointers referring to the beginning and conclusion of the buffers where the result will be inscribed.

 val: The numeric value to be transformed.